 Q: What are Peer Led Study Groups?

-A: Peer Led Study Groups are offered through the Science Learning Center as an option for out-of-class learning for introductory level science courses.
+A: Peer Led Study Groups are offered through the SLC as an option for outside-of-class learning for introductory level science courses.
 The groups, composed of no more than 13 students, meet weekly for two hours in the SLC or other designated areas.
 Students who have already successfully completed the course and who are trained in group facilitation and collaborative learning techniques serve as peer group facilitators.
 Study Group activities focus on engaging all of the group members in the learning process, and may involve collectively reviewing notes, working together to solve problems or critiquing each other's work.
 All students enrolled in the course are eligible to sign up for a Study Group.

 Q: How do students register for Study Groups?